tiagoporto/swill-boilerplate/README.md

     Type: `Object`

-    BrowserSync options to builded project, see the browsersync [docs](https://www.browsersync.io/docs/options/).
+    BrowserSync options for the built project, see the browsersync [docs](https://www.browsersync.io/docs/options/).